farhanswitch/scientific-computing/README.md

 3. **Newton Polynomial Table Generator**
    A method for constructing the Newton interpolation polynomial, useful for numerical interpolation.

+4. **Linear Regression using Least-Square Fit**
+   This implementation uses the Least-Square Fit method to find the best-fitting line for a set of data points.
+It calculates the slope and intercept of the regression line and also computes the standard deviation of the model.

 ## Requirements

 - Python 3.x (no additional libraries needed)